vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

 # Custom job types
-On the very lowest level of the JobSystem jobs are scheduled by calling one of the Schedule functions in JobsUtility.
+On the lowest level of the job system, jobs are scheduled by calling one of the **Schedule** functions in **JobsUtility**.
 The currently existing job types all use these functions, but it is also possible to create specialized job types using the same APIs.

-These API's use unsafe code and have to be crafted carefully since they can easily introduce unwanted race conditions.
+These APIs use unsafe code and have to be crafted carefully, since they can easily introduce unwanted race conditions.
 If you add your own job types, we strongly recommend to aim for full test coverage.

-As an example we have a custom job type [IJobParallelForBatch](https://github.com/Unity-Technologies/ECSJobDemos/blob/master/ECSJobDemos/UnityPackageManager/com.unity.jobs/Unity.Jobs/IJobParallelForBatch.cs)
+As an example we have a custom job type **[IJobParallelForBatch](https://github.com/Unity-Technologies/ECSJobDemos/blob/master/ECSJobDemos/UnityPackageManager/com.unity.jobs/Unity.Jobs/IJobParallelForBatch.cs)**.

-It works like IJobParallelFor but instead of calling a single execute function per index it calls one execute function per batch being executed.
-This is useful if you need to do something for more than one item at the time but still want to do it parallel.
-A common use-case for this job type is if you need to create some temporary array and want to avoid doing it per item in the array.
-By using this you can instead create one temporary array per batch.
+It works like **IJobParallelFor**, but instead of calling a single execute function per index it calls one execute function per batch being executed.
+This is useful if you need to do something on more than one item at a time, but still want to do it in parallel.
+A common scenario for this job type is if you need to create a temporary array and you want to avoid creating each item in the array one at a time.
+By using IJobParallelFor you can instead create one temporary array per batch.

-The entrypoint where the job is actually scheduled in the IJobParallelForBatched example looks like this:
+In the IJobParallelForBatch example, the entry point where the job is actually scheduled looks like this:
 ```C#
 unsafe static public JobHandle ScheduleBatch<T>(this T jobData, int arrayLength, int minIndicesPerJobCount, JobHandle dependsOn = new JobHandle()) where T : struct, IJobParallelForBatch
 {